I was asked this question a couple of days ago:

 I actually have TWO answers.

-The first piece of advice I would give to new bloggers is this:
+The first piece of advice I would share for brand new bloggers is this:

 Write the kind of blog that YOU would want to read.